 Paul Hewitt, PhD, is a professor of psychology at the University of British Columbia, Canada.
 He is a Fellow of the Canadian Psychological Association and has been cited as one of the top 10 Canadian clinical psychology professors for research productivity.
 He has published numerous books, chapters, and journal articles on perfectionism, psychopathology, and psychotherapy.

 Additionally, the cover of this book is painted by none other than Dr. Hewitt’s wife, Barbara Calvert!

-UBC Psychology is ranked 1st in Canada in the 2020 Times Higher Education (THE) World University Subject Rankings!
+UBC Psychology is ranked 10th in the world by the 2020 Times Higher Education (THE) World University Subject Rankings!